xsscx/srd/code/asm/welcome/Readme.md

 Assembly Code Example for the Apple Security Research Device Cryptex - This is a Hello World Example.

-Hello!
-This is my SRD Repo and the iPhone 11 Public Domain Register Fuzzing Project using the Apple Security Research Device, the Apple SRD.

 Please contribute your Code, Project, Comments, Pro Tips or anything....
 Open an Issue or PR.

 Toolchain Details